Fort Rodd Hill National Historic Site: Construction

 In addition to these medium guns (intended to fend off an attack by up to six enemy light cruisers), smaller quick-firing guns were sited, in order to deal with the potential threat of fast, unarmoured torpedo boats.
-At Fort Rodd, a separate emplacement, called Belmont Battery was constructed to house two Quick-Firing 12-pdr guns, which were assisted by two sets of "Defence Electric Lights" (searchlights), which were powered by diesel engines and generators concealed in an engine room built into the landward side of a hill.
+At Fort Rodd, a separate emplacement, called Belmont Battery, was constructed to house two quick-firing 12-pounder guns, which were assisted by two sets of "defence electric lights" (searchlights), which were powered by diesel engines and generators concealed in an engine room built into the landward side of a hill.

 For heavy, "counter-bombardment" defence, a battery of 9.2-inch guns was built at Signal Hill, on the east side of Esquimalt harbour; in the event, these guns did not become active until 1912, and even then were rarely fired, as the concussion caused significant damage to windows in Esquimalt village, directly below the battery.

 The Royal Marine Artillery garrison was supplanted in 1899 by a larger garrison of Royal Garrison Artillery personnel, along with a detachments of Royal Engineers, including one specially trained in submarine mining.
 The local Canadian artillery militia continued to receive instruction and practice in gunnery, and became very proficient, winning several national competitions.
-Annual training schemes brought both Imperial and Colonial troops into sham battles and exercises, including a full-scale night assault on Fort Rodd Hill and Esquimalt naval base in 1902.
+Annual training schemes brought both Imperial and Colonial troops into sham battles and exercises, including a full-scale night assault on Fort Rodd Hill and Esquimalt Naval base in 1902.